Interstellar-Relay-Community/aode-relay/README.md

 $ ./relay -uw asonix.dog blimps.xyz
 ```

-Whitelisted domains are only checked against incoming activities if `WHITELIST_MODE` is enabled
+Whitelisted domains are only checked against incoming activities if `WHITELIST_MODE` is enabled.
+Blocks can be published in the nodeinfo metadata by settings `PUBLISH_BLOCKS` to true

 ### Subscribing
 Mastodon admins can subscribe to this relay by adding the `/inbox` route to their relay settings.